cassiozen/mithryn-ttrpg/combat.md

 ### Help

 Grant an ally automatic hits if the player can reasonably explain to the GM how you could help in a given situation.
 The GM may call for an attribute check or grant it automatically, depending on how good the idea is.
-A number of the ally’s weapon dice equal to the helper's rank automatically hit without having to roll.
+Grants advantage to the ally’s attack roll.

 ---